privacylocal-first

 Uoink captures transcripts, screenshots, comments, channel context, podcast transcripts, metadata, and local indexes.
 It writes those artifacts into normal local files and a local SQLite index.
 You can paste the corpus into Claude or ChatGPT, or let an MCP agent read it directly.

-What Uoink does not do.
+What Uoink skips.

 Where your data lives.